beeeeeeeeck/x-webapp-archetype/README.md

 4. Coffee Script
 5. Mocha

-*Note that the packages for both Nodemon and Coffee Script are installed globally.
+*Note that the package - Coffee Script are installed globally as convenience.
-This can be switched to use the local packages.